 However, the and are elements of the same field that comes with both vector spaces, and the multiplication of with is the scalar multiplication that comes with the vector space , which just happens to be the same scalar multiplication that comes with the vector space .

-but you also get the addition and product operations that come with the underlying field!
-That’s two types of addition and two types of multiplication!
+but, don’t forget, you also get the addition and product operations that come with the underlying field!
+That’s two more types of addition and multiplication!
 We can see these in action.
 Consider the expression for two vectors .
 What plus operator is being used here?
-It’s the plus operator that comes with vector space, thus .
+It’s the plus operator that comes with vector space, thus it should be written as .
 OK, what about for a vector and two scalars ?
 Well, that plus is from the field, then there is a product which comes from the vector space (vector spaces allow scalar multiplication between elements from the underlying field and vectors), hence, to be absolutely clear, we could write .

 In light of this, we can no longer say “a vector space” because now we have to be specific about the underlying field, thus we say a -vector space.